 Marketing Professionals today have access to incredible amounts of data.
 The ability to use this data is what differentiates successful marketing efforts from failed ones.
-This course will teach students how to analyze digital customer behavior data using a range of tools and use that data to test marketing hypotheses and improve customer acquisition.
-Prerequisites: One of the following: DM 200, or DM 201, or DM 301, or permission of instructor.
-(3 sem. hrs.)
+This course will teach you how to analyze digital customer behavior data using a range of tools, and use that data to test marketing hypotheses and improve customer acquisition.

+One of the following: DM 200, or DM 201, or DM 301, or permission of instructor